Momoland: 2019–2020: Show Me, Chiri Chiri, Thumbs Up and line-up changes

 On March 20, 2019, Momoland released their fifth EP Show Me, with the lead single "I'm So Hot".
 The single marked their first release without Daisy and Taeha since Fun to the World.
 On September 4, 2019, the group released their first Japanese studio album, Chiri Chiri without members Daisy, Taeha and Yeonwoo.
 On October 4, 2019, the group and MLD Entertainment signed a co-management agreement with the Philippine media company ABS-CBN Corporation.

 In November 2019, MLD Entertainment announced the departure of Yeonwoo and Taeha from the group, and stated that they were in discussions with Daisy about her future in the group.
 On December 30, 2019, the group's second single album Thumbs Up was released, with the lead single of the same name.

 In January 2020, Daisy stated that the show Finding Momoland was fraudulent and had deceived viewers by manipulating the votes.
 She claimed that after her elimination, she was contacted by the agency with an offer to join the group.
 MLD Entertainment denied the claims, and stated they would be taking legal action against Daisy.
 On May 13, 2020, it was announced that Daisy had left the group.

+Momoland experienced a delayed growth in international popularity, primarily through TikTok, Instagram Reels, and YouTube; the group members most responsible for this are Nancy Jewel McDonie and Ahin.
+As Instagram short form vertical videos began matching up against newer algorithms, more and more international fans become exposed to and identify with Nancy; it is not just that she is an English speaker, but she actually is American and bears an Irish surname like so many fans in Australia, North America, and Europe.
+As fans became more exposed to Nancy, combined with Ahin's ability to speak fluently to half the planet, Momoland started getting more and more international fans, from a much broader age range than a normal Kpop band would.
+The authenticity brought by Nancy and Ahin has increased the popularity of K-Pop generally with a much broader audience, and this synergy has increased the exposure of other group mates like JooE.
+This international exposure has built up slowly but has accelerated beginning in 2021 and 2022, years in which the pandemic years have stunted the group's creative output.
+While most KPop bands experience a flurry of creativity in their early years and fade when the members reach their late twenties, the broader, authentic international exposure that Nancy and Ahin have brought could be used to help the group continue to reinvent themselves in ways that other KPop bands cannot.